smores phyllo cups illustration for Easy S'mores Phyllo Cups with Chocolate and Marshmallow

 Peanut Butter S’mores Cups

-Add a thin smear of peanut butter beneath the chocolate.
-The result is richer and slightly more substantial, almost like a miniature peanut butter cup with a toasted marshmallow finish.
+Add a thin layer of peanut butter beneath the chocolate.
+The result is richer and more indulgent, with a flavor combination that feels a bit like a miniature peanut butter cup crossed with a campfire treat.

-Place a single raspberry or a thin slice of strawberry under the chocolate.
-The fruit adds brightness and cuts the sweetness, which is useful if you want a lighter dessert for spring or early summer.
+Place a single raspberry or thin slice of strawberry under the chocolate.
+The fruit adds brightness and a hint of tartness, which works especially well in spring and summer.

 Holiday Peppermint Cups

-Add a few crushed peppermint candies on top after baking.
-This version feels festive without changing the structure of the recipe.
+Sprinkle crushed peppermint candy on top after baking.
+This version feels festive and wintry without changing the simple structure of the recipe.

 • Birthday parties